chaos95/ansible-role-certbot-cloudflare/README.md

 Author Information
 ------------------

 This role was created in 2018 by [Michael Porter](https://www.michaelpporter.com/).
+Further modifications in 2021 by Morgan Larosa.